Federal Civil Asset Forfeiture

 Other defenses to the complaint for forfeiture might include:

-• The seizure was in violation of Defendant’s Fourth Amendment right to be free from an unreasonable seizure without probable cause.
+- The seizure violated Defendant’s Fourth Amendment right to be free from an unreasonable seizure without probable cause.

-• There was no substantial connection between the Defendant property and an offense as required by 18 U.S.C. §983(c)(3).
+- There was no substantial connection between the Defendant’s property and an offense as required by 18 U.S.C. §983(c)(3).

-• The Defendant’s right to due process was violated by the government for failing to follow the strict time limits for the initiation of a forfeiture.
+- The government violated the Defendant’s right to due process by failing to follow the strict time limits for initiating a forfeiture.

 agencies to administer federal laws contrary to state policy in violation of the Tenth Amendment to the United States Constitution.

-• None of Claimant’s conduct or activities effect interstate commerce.
+- None of Claimant’s conduct or activities affect interstate commerce.

 The attorney defending the civil asset forfeiture action by answering the complaint will often demand a trial by jury on all issues so triable.
 Additionally, the answer to the complaint will request: